benji6/jsml-parse/README.md

 }
 ```

-here is an example of some jsml:
+here is an example of a jsml object:
 ```javascript
 var jsml = {
   "tag": "p",